 Most days, I get no more than about 10 minutes on the piano.
 But little by little, day by day, that’s enough to learn.
 Nowadays even my inner

-critic perfectionist can tolerate hearing myself play.
+tolerate hearing myself play.
 And while I know that I’ll probably never be as good as, say, the average 8-year-old on YouTube, I’m content in my limited capacity.

 If I’m trying to cultivate my wonder syndrome, I need to stay alert for “things I’m bad at” that I could conceivably be better at if I were just brave enough to try to learn.
 I’m now proudly an “embarrassingly amateur” pianist, which I’m at-long-last growing to see as better than a being non-pianist.